In this part of the guide, you can learn more about everything that’s got to do with the first digital currency, Bitcoin.

 Just like many other communities, Bitcoin holders utilize a forum in order to communicate in an organized and efficient manner.
 Unlike other interest groups, Bitcoin’s community is incredibly active and constantly generates engaging conversations.
 Everybody is invited to join in on the discussion, so don’t hold back.
 Read this article to learn more and create an account with a forum of your choosing.
 It is considered one of the best ways to learn about Bitcoin since the community is very active.

 Do you want to use Bitcoin for your business?
 Maybe you’re just wondering about the legal status of Bitcoin in your country.
-Unfortunately, since Bitcoin is a newcomer to the financial marketplace it does not have a legal status in many different countries.
+Bitcoin is a new type of asset in the world, so the financial market place has yet to fully acclimate to its existence.
+Most countries have unclear guidelines. to the financial marketplace it does not have a legal status in many different countries.
 Here you can find the available information about the legality of Bitcoin in countries that have established a stance or laws about it.

 Whether you like it or not, history is important.
 Here at www.crypto-news.net we highly value the lessons that we can learn by analyzing events in the past, so we’ve created a list that compiles the most important events in Bitcoin History.
 These events created the cultural values and stories of the Bitcoin community, so it’s kind of important to know them.